 - TV & radio

 - All rooms have running hot and cold water.

 Health & safety

-Accepted payment on location: Elsa’s Kopje accepts payment in US dollars, British pounds, euros and Kenyan shillings.
-However, they won’t take coins, or dollar notes issued before 2000.
+- Elsa’s Kopje accepts payment in US dollars, British pounds, euros and Kenyan shillings.
+Credit cards, including AMEX, are also accepted.

 Other lodges in Meru National Park

 Alternative places to stay in this same area.